-IMEX America found guilty!
-New Meetings and Conventions are back!
+IMEX America Found Guilty!
+New Meetings and Conventions Are Back!

-A humbled and proud IMEX Founder Ray Bloom was in the media room at IMEX America today.
+A humbled and proud IMEX Founder Ray Bloom was in the media room at IMEX America in Las Vegas at the Mandalay Bay Hotel Convention Center today.

 He did it!
 IMEX did it!